-Sourdock Creek (Figures 1 and 7) had moderate alkalinity (as $CaCO_3$), sulfate concentrations (2000 to 2002 median = 116 mg/L), and median hardness of 170 mg/L. The pH was neutral with slightly elevated concentrations of aluminum, cadmium, and zinc (Weber Scannell and Ott 2006).
-The large boulders were covered with a thick layer of moss from 2000 to 2002, but most of the moss was gone during the 2014 to 2019 sample period.
-In 2018, there was orange staining and precipitate on the substrate in Sourdock Creek (Figure 7).
+Sourdock Creek (Figures 1 and 7) had moderate alkalinity (as CaCO3), sulfate concentrations (2000 to 2002 median = 116 mg/L), and median hardness of 170 mg/L. The pH was neutral with slightly elevated concentrations of aluminum, cadmium, and zinc (Weber Scannell and Ott 2006).
+The large boulders were covered with a thick layer of moss from 2000 to 2002, but most of the moss has been absent during the 2014 to 2021 sample period.
+In 2021, there was orange staining on the rocks and the water was milkier than in past years (Figure 7).

 Figure 7.
-Sourdock Creek (left photo 7/3/2017 and right photo 7/11/2018).
+Sourdock Creek in 2017 (left) and 2021 (right).

-The average chlorophyll-a concentration in Sourdock Creek ranged from a high of 12.44 mg/m2 in 2002 to a low of 1.36 mg/m2 in 2018 (Figure 8).
+The average chlorophyll-a concentration in 2021 was low of 0.69 mg/m2, the lowest ever observed during sampling.
+The highest average chlorophyll-a concentration ever observed in Sourdock Creek was 12.44 mg/m2 in 2002 (Figure 8).
 Chlorophyll-a has been considerably higher each sampling year in Sourdock Creek than in Upper Competition Creek.
-These two creeks merge, just downstream of the sample sites, to form Competition Creek.
+These two creeks merge just downstream of the sample sites to form Competition Creek.